Mother & Nature Mother & Nature

 You’re probably used to bending down to clean up after your pet, but now you’re pregnant bending will be difficult.
 Buy yourself a long-handled poop scoop and then you can easily clean up after your pet without bending or ending up on all fours yourself!

-And, If you can’t walk your Dog
+And, If you can’t walk your Dog9 Tips for Walking your Dog when you’re Pregnant - Mother & Nature

 If you have problems during your pregnancy, you may have been told not to exercise.
 If you have a dog, why not find a dog walker?
 It means your dog gets the exercise it needs, and you don’t have to worry.